What is Houston Restaurant Weeks?

 By Food Bank From Donation

-The event includes Harris, Galveston and Montgomery County restaurants.
-One hundred percent of the donations raised from restaurants in these counties will go directly to their local area food banks.
-The Galveston County Food Bank and Montgomery County Food Bank are part of the Houston Food Bank's Partner Distribution Organizations (PDOs).
-The Houston Food Bank provides food to these smaller food banks, which in turn distribute the food to hunger relief charities in a portion of HFB's service area.
+The event includes restaurants located in Harris, Galveston and Montgomery counties.
+The Galveston County Food Bank and Montgomery County Food Bank are part of the Houston Food Bank’s Partner Distribution Organizations (PDOs).
+The Houston Food Bank provides food to these smaller food banks, which in turn distribute the food to hunger relief charities in a portion of HFB’s service area.
 The Houston Food Bank certifies that their PDOs meet Feeding America standards.

-When making your reservations, be sure to tell them that you would like the Houston Restaurant Weeks special menu.
+When making your reservations or ordering to-go, be sure to tell them that you would like the Houston Restaurant Weeks special menu.
 This will let the restaurant know to make a donation to the Food Bank from the proceeds of your meal.
+You will not be solicited for a donation.
+The restaurant makes the donation.

 If using OpenTable.com to make your reservation, please write ‘Request HRW Menu’ in the comments field.

 Please arrive on time for your reservation.
 Pay your check at the end of the meal, just like any other dining experience.
-The restaurant will make a donation to the Food Bank based upon the price of your meal
+The restaurant will make a donation to the Houston Food Bank based upon the price of your meal.

-- Restaurants will offer the HRW meals every day they are open from August 1 through September 1, 2014.
+Restaurants will offer the HRW meals every day they are open from August 1 through Labor Day.

 About the Houston Food Bank